 I find it tough to gauge my workflow and often feel stressed – that I’m being pulled in two between meeting my client’s needs and those of my kids and house.

 So what do you think?
 Is the freelancer life for you?

-It’s been 5 years since I last had a pay cheque and yes I miss it sometimes!
-I miss knowing I will have the regular income, that if I’m off sick one day it doesn’t have a knock on effect.
-I miss going home at night and work being “done with” and not needing thinking about til the next day.
+It’s been 5 years since I last had a paycheque and yes I miss it sometimes!
+I miss knowing I will have the regular income, that if I’m off sick one day it doesn’t have a knock-on effect.
+I miss going home at night and work being “done with” and not needing to think about until the next day.

 But gosh, I love client acquisition, delivering the project, making clients happy and just the feeling that “I did this”.
 I really EARNED this money.

 There were lots of questions and comments after the talk and at the moment I can only remember a few.
 When I’ve watched the video I’ll summarise the others.

 One comment came from someone who had budgeted for tax but then had to make a “payment on account” where you have to pay in advance, your estimated tax bill for the following year.
 Ouch!

 I didn’t know too much about this, as before moving to a limited company structure my tax bill didn’t approach the threshold where this comes into effect.
 Therefore I’ve now asked Simon Beardmore, my accountant, and he explains: